-With just one month to the Antarctic winter solstice, the South Pole is shrouded in darkness and temperatures have plummeted below -100F (-73C).
+As the Antarctic winter solstice approaches, the South Pole becomes shrouded in darkness and temperatures plummet below -100F (-73C).
 With the extreme conditions come spectacular displays of Aurora Australis, Yukimarimos, and 300 Club activities.

 Phenomena of the South Polar Night